ianclawson/Delta-iPac-Edition/README.md

 **Please don't consider this as a contiuation/fork of Delta, but rather a "technical review" of some features that I hope eventually make their way into Delta mainline.**

-As of the time of writing this (November 5th, 2021), this edition includes everything that the official Delta release currently has`*` along with some features I decided to implement myself because I was too excited about them to wait 🙃
+As of the time of writing this (November 5th, 2021), this edition includes everything that the official Delta release currently has, along with some features I decided to implement myself because I was too excited about them to wait 🙃

-`*`_(minus syncing -- see disclaimers section below for info)_

 Every feature I added to this edition is accompanied by open PRs to merge the features upstream into Delta mainline.